MicrosoftDocs/customer-voice/cv-docs/sign-up-trial.md

 6. In the **You're all set** step, do one of the following:

    - Enter usernames of your co-workers to send invitations for trying Dynamics 365 Customer Voice, and then select **Send invitations**.
 The invitations will be sent and you are redirected to the Dynamics 365 Customer Voice home page.
-   - Select **Skip & go to Dynamics 365 Customer Voice** to skip sending the invitations and directly to the Dynamics 365 Customer Voice home page.
+   - Select **Skip & go to Dynamics 365 Customer Voice** to skip sending the invitations and directly go to the Dynamics 365 Customer Voice home page.

    ![Send invitations and login to Dynamics 365 Customer Voice](media/trial-setup-4.png "Send invitations and login to Dynamics 365 Customer Voice")